The Bridge (2011 TV series): Season 2

 The police pathologist shows that two of the dead bodies found earlier contain a deadly virus, which causes internal bleeding and becomes airborne once the victim's blood escapes the body; Saga and Martin guess that Gertrud has developed the virus and infected Viktoria with the intent of spreading it at the EU conference.
 They manage to alert Caroline and command her to evacuate the building and turn off the ventilation.
 Eventually, the police arrive at the conference and begin searching for the dying Viktoria.
 She is eventually discovered in a bathroom by Pernille, who handcuffs her to a pipe to help contain her.
 Before she can leave, however, Viktoria starts coughing blood, infecting Pernille with the virus.
 As the area is contained, Martin and Saga communicate with Pernille over the radio, and as Viktoria dies painfully, Pernille decides not to go the same way and commits suicide with her gun.
-Meanwhile, Gertrud drives to a secluded warehouse where she shoots a video and is executed by an unidentified man who arrives and castigates her for the failure of her plot.
+Meanwhile, Gertrud drives to a secluded warehouse where she shoots a video and is chastised by an unidentified man who then executes her for the failure of her plot.

 Martin, in an attempt to get over the death of August, begins visiting Jens in prison, to try to get through to him.
 He is satisfied when he sees that his visits have made an impression, and Jens begins to feel remorse for his crime.
 When Martin moves back in with his estranged wife Mette, ready to start again, she admits that she no longer loves him.
 A distraught Martin blames Jens and begins to suffer renewed symptoms of paranoia.
 Saga hears that Jens has died in prison, apparently a suicide, and suspects Martin of having poisoned him, using the poison he stole from Oliver.
 The season ends as Martin is arrested, apparently as a result of her intervention, whilst Saga looks on longingly as the friendship between them disappears before her eyes.